-We are subject to some civil claims by an ex-employee connected to alleged anticompetitive conduct in the water treatment chemicals industry.
-We are also subject to counterclaims in two actions in which we are the plaintiff, as well as a contribution claim related to hazardous substances in the Passaic River.
-See Legal proceedings on page 53 for more information.
+We are subject to counterclaims in two actions in which we are the plaintiff, as well as a contribution claim related to hazardous substances in the Passaic River.
+See Legal proceedings on page 64 for more information.

 The outcome of litigation can never be predicted with certainty and an adverse outcome in any of these matters could have a material adverse effect on our business, financial condition, results of operations and/or reputation.